-Station Alert Icon 4
+Station Alert icon

-Shows for apnea, flow-faults, missing stations
+Shows for Apnea, flow-faults, missing stations

-O2 Alert Icon 5
+O2 Alert Icon

-Shows during situations where oxygen may not be properly delivered or where $O_2$ supply may be an issue.
+Shows during situations where oxygen may not be properly delivered or where O2 supply may be an issue.

-Dual-purpose lcon 6
+Dual purpose Icon

-While system is ON this icon shows that the system is operating in 'Class-A' mode, a Pressure Altitude (PA) at and above 17.5K ft.
-While system is OFF this icon shows that the Auto-On feature is armed to turn the system on at a PA of about 11K ft.
+While system is ON this icon shows that the system is operating in 'Class-A' mode, a Pressure Altitude (PA) at and above 17.5 K ft.
+While system is OFF this icon shows that the Auto-On feature is armed to turn the system on at a PA of about 11 K ft.

 This icon flashes if the system has been turned off after it came on by the Auto-on feature.
-Once you decend below a PA of ~10K ft. it will stop flashing to indicate that the Auto-on feature is still active and armed.
+Once you decend below a PA of ~10 K ft. it will stop flashing to indicate that the Auto-on feature is still active and armed.